Department of Health

 Why we need pill testing

-Victoria's pill testing trial aims to reduce harm and potentially save lives.
+Victoria's pill testing service aims to reduce harms from drug use and save lives.

 The evidence shows that pill testing doesn't encourage people to use drugs.
-It allows people to see what's really in their substances and make informed, safer decisions.
+It allows people to see what's really in their substances and make informed, safer choices.

 It's not about promoting drug use; it's about making sure people who are already taking risks can do so as safely as possible.

-The pill testing service, also known as drug checking, will commence at the start of the summer 2024-25 festival season.
-The mobile service will attend 10 festivals and events throughout the 18-month implementation trial.
+The pill testing service trial began during the summer 2024-25 festival season.
+A mobile service will attend 10 festivals and events during the 18-month implementation trial.

-The drug checking technology available at services can test the make-up of most pills, capsules, powders, crystals, or liquids and identify substances such as dangerous synthetic opioids like fentanyl and nitazenes.
+The drug checking technology at services can test the make-up of most pills, capsules, powders, crystals, or liquids and identify substances such as dangerous synthetic opioids, like fentanyl and nitazenes.
 It cannot test organic substances.

-Trained harm reduction peer workers and technical experts will be present during pill testing.
-They will provide personalised and confidential information to help people be more informed and make better choices.
+Trained healthcare workers and technical experts are present during pill testing.
+They provide tailored and confidential information to help people make more informed and safer choices.

-The consortium of 3 organisations will partner to deliver Victoria's first drug checking service.
+A consortium of 3 organisations are delivering Victoria's first drug checking service.
 It consists of lead service provider Youth Support and Advocacy Service (YSAS)External Link , The Loop AustraliaExternal Link and Harm Reduction VictoriaExternal Link .

-The consortium will also partner with Melbourne Health to provide medical consultancy, Youth Projects to offer linked crisis care and pathways into secure housing, employment and education for service users, and Metabolomics Australia (University of Melbourne) to provide secondary and confirmatory testing of substances.
+The consortium partners with Melbourne Health to provide medical consultancy, Youth Projects to offer linked crisis care and pathways into secure housing, employment and education for service users, and Metabolomics Australia (University of Melbourne) to provide secondary and confirmatory testing of substances.

-The trial pill testing service is one of Victoria's key health-led harm reduction initiatives.
+The service is one of Victoria's health-led harm reduction initiatives.

 Read more about our Statewide Action Plan to reduce drug harms.

-What to expect at a mobile pill testing service
+What to expect at a pill testing service

 Not all substances are what they seem.
-Pill testing helps people see what's really in their drugs, so they can make more informed and better choices.
+Pill testing helps people see what's really in their drugs, so they can make more informed and safer choices.

 Research shows pill testing services work to reduce harm